-- What does it do?
+- What are the health benefits of bone broth?
 Although there is not much clinical information about the effects of bone broths, research with collagen suggests that it may help with joint pain and modestly improve skin elasticity and reduce wrinkles.
 The protein in bone broth also contributes to one's daily requirement for protein.
 (See What It Does).

-- What CL found: The bad news: One product contained only 38% of its claimed protein and 75% more sodium than listed.
-The good news: All other products met their label claims for protein and sodium and none exceeded stringent limits for contamination with heavy metals.
+- What did CL's tests of bone broth products find?
+The bad news: One product contained only 38% of its claimed protein and 75% more sodium than listed.
+The good news: All other products met their label claims for protein and sodium and none exceeded stringent limits for contamination with heavy metals (lead, arsenic, or cadmium).
 However, CL found large differences in the amounts of protein and collagen in products and the cost to obtain them.
 To obtain 5 grams of collagen, for example, the cost ranged from just 56 cents to $9.99.
 (See What CL Found).
 Powered bone broths, in general, cost only one-quarter that of ready-to-drink bone broths.
 Chicken bone broths are about half the price of beef bone broths — although more of the protein in beef broths tends to be collagen.

-- Best choice?
+- Best bone broth?
 Based on results of our laboratory and taste tests, as well as cost, CL chose 4 products as its Top Picks.

 Bone Broth Review